da-maltsev/da-maltsev/README.md

 - 👋 Hi, I’m Daniil Maltsev from Ekaterinburg.
 Now I'm Software Developer at [flagstudio](https://flagstudio.ru/)
 - 👀 I’m interested in Backend web development in Golang, Php, Python.
-[Here](https://github.com/da-maltsev/Bio) you can find my Certificates.
+[Here](https://github.com/da-maltsev/Bio) you can find my CV, Diplomas and Certificates.
 - ✉️ You can shoot me an email at [danil.zlatoust9999@gmail.com](mailto:danil.zlatoust9999@gmail.com) or social networks below.